Naan

 3. Divide dough into 8 parts on floured surface.
 Flatten each piece out with a rolling pin or with your hands and fingers.
 The shape you are looking for is a tear drop (as if hung in a tandoor oven).
 Make it thin—1/8th of an inch—because it will puff up when cooking.
 You will need to flour your rolling pin and/or hands heavily to keep the dough from sticking.
 Having extra flour on the naan before and while baking does not seem to detract from the taste at all.
 If you ensure adequate flour between them, you can roll them all out and stack them a little ahead of time as shown here.

-5. Brush on garnish if desired.
+5. Brush with garnish if desired.
 Having minced the garlic and soaked it in the oil for a few hours beforehand yields a nicer result.
 If you boil the whole garlic cloves before passing them through the press, the flavor is better still.

 The naan can get crispy in the oven, but it tastes good.
 Cook for less time and add more sugar for browning if you don’t want this to happen.